STUDY JAPANESE ONLINE WITH NATIVES HERE

 The benefits of studying Japanese and English

-How do you feel about studying both languages together?
-There are many advantages, some mentioned in the article about English, Japanese and Portuguese, be a perfect match.
-Shall we review some of these points?
+What do you think about studying both languages together?
+There are many advantages, some mentioned in the article about English, Japanese, and Portuguese, being a perfect combination.
+Let's review some of these points?

 Japan has been westernized recently, so the English language has heavily influenced the Japanese language.
 Several words that the Japanese did not know were created from the English language, this makes it easier to learn both languages.